dhh1128/codecraft.co/book-review-universal-principles-of-design.md

 ---

-Charity (2013-02-11 19:33:21)

-Quality articles or reviews is the secret to invite the visitors to go to see the web site, that's what this web site is providing.

----

-Universal Principles of Design | DesignQuest (2013-03-23 17:01:20)

-[...]
-Book Review: Universal Principles of Design (codecraft.co) [...]

----

 Trev Harmon (2013-02-03 22:34:34)

 Daniel, thank you for the mention.
 This really is a great book.
 Although I have several others that have very similar content, none of the others really convey it in as simple, concise manner as this book.